 We ARE, however, asking for the package boxes back, if you decide on that option.
 You may purchase the plastic screened box for $5 if you would like to keep it, otherwise the box must be returned to the store in a timely fashion.

 Q: Can I leave my bees in their nuc box?

-A: No. If you leave them in their nuc box too long, they will swarm.
+A: No. If you leave them in their nuc box too long, even with the plug out, they will swarm.